TheRemote/Legendary-ODROID-M1/README.md

 <h2>Known Issues</h2>
 <ul>
-  <li>NPU overlay is not present is the ODROID 5.19 kernel branch yet so the NPU will not work with this updated image/kernel yet</li>
+  <li>NPU overlay is not present in the ODROID 5.19 kernel branch yet so the NPU will not work with this updated image/kernel yet</li>
 </ul>

 <h2>First Startup Instructions</h2>